-Marking Cosmonauts’ Day and the 60th anniversary of man’s first space flight by Yuri Gagarin, the British Interplanetary Society’s ‘Beyond the Moon’ symposium, will be on 12 April 2021.
-Announced in an article by Gerry Webb, President of the Society, in the January 2021 issue of SpaceFlight, the symposium, will, due to the likely continuing Covid 19 restrictions, be virtual.
+Marking Cosmonauts’ Day and the 60th anniversary of humanity’s first space flight by Yuri Gagarin, the British Interplanetary Society’s ‘Beyond the Moon’ symposium, will be on 12 April 2021.
+Announced in an article by Gerry Webb, President of the Society, in the January 2021 issue of SpaceFlight, the symposium, will be virtual, allowing participation from around the world.

 The BIS is keen to stimulate the study of the 10 most important barriers to human expansion into the solar system.
 They are:

 Radiation – both en-route and on planet surfaces.

 Extended Flight Time – crew survival, resupply and advanced high speed propulsion systems.

 Zero or Low Gravity – both en-route and on planet surfaces.

 Machine Intelligence – reliance on Artificial Intelligence and the fear of ‘HAL’.